siuuuu78/siuuuu78/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
-I'm Rayhan, a passionate developer and tech enthusiast.
+I'm Rayhan Atricha Rambe, a passionate developer and tech enthusiast.
 I love exploring new technologies, solving problems, and working on exciting projects.
 Here you'll find my work in various programming languages, tools, and frameworks that I am constantly improving my skills in.

 🚀 **Currently learning**:
 - Web Development with React & Node.js